external-sources/domain-hub/README.md

 7. Incorporate PyFunceble for availability test before committing
 8. Future, working with a webcrawler that can categorize sites and scripts to search for primarily trackers and adult sites
+9. Add a GUI to manage all of this, rather than console as we also have to work with several categories per record.

 ## About Yggdrasil